-- 8. Hammering to Tighten
+- 8. Hammering to firm

 - 9. Polishing

-- 10. Erasing the Nunome
+- 10. Erasing the nunome

-- 11. Polishing
+- 11. Further polishing

-- 12. Hairline Engraving
+- 12. Hairline engraving

 The detailed parts of the inlay design are completed using a hairline engraver, after which the surface is polished with an abrasive to finish the inlay work.

-- 13. Rust Preparation
+- 13. Preparation for rusting

 - 14. Rusting

-- 15. Preventing Rust
+- 15. Preventing further rusting

 - 16. Heating

-- 17. Assembly and Completion
+- 17. Assembly and completion

-Any metal fittings or accessories are attached and the Higo Zogan item is now completed.
+Any metal fittings or accessories are attached and the Higo Zogan item is completed.